 The African Union Commission (AUC) on the one side and the German Federal Ministry for Economic Cooperation and Development (BMZ) and the EU-Africa Infrastructure Trust Fund (EU ITF) via KfW Entwicklungsbank (KfW) on the other side established the Geothermal Risk Mitigation Facility (GRMF) to fund geothermal development in Eastern Africa.
 In addition, the UK Department for International Development (DFID) is making a contribution to the GRMF.

 The GRMF was launched in April 2012 and is implemented in a series of application rounds.
-The 5th Application Round was completed in October 2018.
+The 6th Application Round was launched in May 2020.

 Please do find relevant information materials about the programme below: